JeffDeCola/my-go-examples/blockchain/bitcoin-ledger/README.md

 The first block in the blockchain will contain 1 transaction.
 That will be the founders initial value of 100,000,000 (or 100,000 jeffCoins).
-Each jeffCoin has a value of 1,000 jefftoshi.
-Yup.
+Each jeffCoin has a value of 1,000 addies.
+Meow.

-There will be 5 transaction requests thereafter,

 * Block 0 (Genesis Block)
   * Founders start with  100,000 jeffCoins

+There are 5 transaction requests thereafter,

 * Block 1
   * Founders sends Jeff 80 jeffCoins
 * Block 2